tranvietphuoc/telegram-news-bot/README.md

 1. Use `git` to clone this repo to your local machine
 2. Change the current dir to the repo which you cloned
 3. Run the command `pipenv install`, then run `pipenv shell` to active the virtual environment
-4. On telegram [Bot Father](https://telegram.me/BotFather "Bot Father") you make a new bot, then copy the token to `bot.py` file
+4. On telegram [Bot Father](https://telegram.me/BotFather "Bot Father") you make a new bot, then save the token to `token.json` file follow this format: `"token": "TELEGRAM_BOT_TOKEN_STRING"`
 5. Run command `pipenv run python run.py` to run this bot